Estate Management Best Practices: A Guide for Nigerian Property Managers

 Accounting and financial management software: Dedicated property management systems handle automated invoicing and payment tracking, multi-unit account management, expense categorization and budgeting, financial reporting and dashboards, defaulter identification and follow-up, receipt generation, and audit trail documentation.

-Communication platforms: Beyond WhatsApp, purpose-built tools provide announcement management and delivery tracking, targeted messaging by building or group, event management and RSVPs, polls and surveys for resident input, document sharing and version control, and reduced information overload vs. social media groups.
+Communication platforms: Beyond WhatsApp, purpose-built tools handle announcement management and delivery tracking, targeted messaging by building or group, event management and RSVPs, polls and surveys for resident input, document sharing and version control, and reduced information overload vs. social media groups.

 Sustainability and Environmental Management